Ethics Review Committee (ERC)

 - PMI Board of Directors

-- Through other experiences, demonstrates ability to serve.
+- Through other applicable leadership experiences, that demonstrates an ability to serve

-- Committed to arrange schedule to participate in monthly conference calls and other periodic calls to accommodate a globally diverse committee in different time zones (failure to participate in calls may result in removal from the committee).
+- Knowledge of the PMI Ethics Case Procedures.
+Committed to arrange schedule, (on a fair and reasonable shared time zone basis), to actively participate in monthly conference calls and other periodic calls to accommodate a globally diverse committee in different time zones, (failure to participate in calls may result in removal from the committee).

 - Ability to understand and synthesize information from a variety of sources simultaneously, potentially from geographically and culturally diverse sources.